DrDidlittle/Octo86/README.md

 # Automated Devuan-based OctoPrint installation for PC

   I've been using the popular "octopi" release of foosle's OctoPrint for a while.
 Various factors prompted me to move to an Atom-based netbook to host Octoprint.
-I didn't find sutiable distribution packages for either OctoPrint or mjpg-streamer, so I decided to just create an automated installation for the whole works.
+I didn't find suitable distribution packages for either OctoPrint or mjpg-streamer, so I just created an automated installation for the whole works.

   These scripts are based on Devuan's NETINST installation images.
 They modify the stock ISO to provide options to install Octoprint as a system service.
 The resulting bootable ISO image can be burned to CD or DVD or dd'ed to a USB flash drive.